postech-dao/simperby/docs/git.md

 ### Branches

 These are the names of the branches that are specially treated by the Simperby node.
-Branches other than `work` and `p` are managed by the node; it will be rejected if pushed.

 1. `finalized`: always points to the last finalized block.
 It is strongly protected; users can't push to this branch.
-2. `work`: the only branch that users can freely push or force-push.
-CLI commands like `create` interact with this.
-3. `p`: the block proposal for this node.
+1. `p`: the block proposal for this node.
 The node operator may push or force-push to this branch.
 When pushed, the Git server will check the validity of the branch.
 The consensus engine will recognize this branch and propose to the consensus.
 It stands for 'block proposal'.
-4. `a-<hash>`: a valid agenda (but not yet approved) propagated from other nodes.
+1. `a-<hash>`: a valid agenda (but not yet approved) propagated from other nodes.
 If the governance has approved the agenda, it will point to the `agenda-proof` commit which lies on top of the agenda commit.
 The `<hash>` MUST be the hash of the commit, truncated in the first 8 digits.
-5. `b-<hash>`: a valid (but not yet finalized) block propagated from other nodes.
+1. `b-<hash>`: a valid (but not yet finalized) block propagated from other nodes.
 The `<hash>` MUST be the hash of the commit, truncated in the first 8 digits.
-6. `fp`: a very special branch that always holds the finalization proof for the last block.
+1. `fp`: a very special branch that always holds the finalization proof for the last block.
 This is required because a block header doesn't contain the finalization proof of itself.
 Thus, to make a repository self-verifiable, it is essential to have the proof somewhere, in some way.
 This branch has only